across the world

 In the pandemic, like other disasters, is where payroll outsourcing becomes a necessity.
 Many business locations are closed, but the business still operates remotely.
 How do people get paid, how does payroll get processed, how do taxes get filed and paid, how do you respond with data to the state unemployment department on a massive number of claims.

 A payroll service provider can provide solutions to all those problems.
-They can process the payroll remotely.
-They can distribute the net pay via direct deposit, debit cards, or if needed, mail checks.
-They, of course, can file and pay all the employment taxes as they would normally.
-They also can answer and respond to the various taxing agencies for the client.
+They can remotely process payroll, distribute net pay through direct deposit, debit cards, or checks, handle employment tax filing and payment, and address inquiries from taxing agencies on behalf of the client.

 14. Outsourcing lets You Gain Financial Insights through Expert Advices